New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-They compared these predictions with each patient's medical data stored in the UK Biobank.
-The results showed that the model accurately predicted the onset of dementia up to nine years before formal diagnosis with over 80% accuracy.
-In cases where volunteers subsequently developed dementia, the model was also able to predict, to within two years, how long it would take to receive a diagnosis.
+They compared these predictions with each patient’s medical data stored in the UK Biobank.
+The results showed that the model accurately predicted the onset of dementia up to nine years before official diagnosis with over 80% accuracy.
+In cases where the volunteers subsequently developed dementia, the model was also able to predict, to within two years, how long it would take to receive a diagnosis.

 The researchers also examined whether changes in the DMN could be caused by known risk factors for dementia.
-Their analysis showed that genetic risk for Alzheimer's disease is strongly associated with changes in connectivity in the DMN, supporting the idea that these changes are specific to Alzheimer's disease.
+Their analysis showed that genetic risk for Alzheimer’s disease was strongly associated with changes in connectivity in the DMN, supporting the idea that these changes are specific to Alzheimer’s disease.
 They also found that social isolation likely increases the risk of dementia through its effect on connectivity in the DMN.

-"There is enormous potential to apply these techniques to different neural networks and populations to better understand the relationship between environment, neurobiology and disease, both in dementia and possibly other neurodegenerative diseases.
-FMRI is a non-invasive medical technique imaging, and takes about six minutes to collect the necessary data on an MRI scanner, so it can be integrated into existing diagnostic pathways, especially where MRI is already used."
+"There is huge potential to apply these methods to different neural networks and populations to better understand the relationship between environment, neurobiology and disease, both in dementia and potentially other neurodegenerative diseases. fMRI is a non-invasive medical imaging technique and takes about six minutes to collect the necessary data on an MRI scanner, so it can be integrated into existing diagnostic pathways, especially where MRI is already used."